Robust propensity score weighting estimation under missing at random: Proposed method

 Equation (\ref{self}) deserves further discussion.
-In the propensity score weighting estimation, the final estimator $\hat{\theta}_{\mathrm{PSW}}$ is a function of two estimated nuisance parameters $\hat{\bphi}$ and $\hat{\blambda}$ while the imputation estimator is a function of other estimated nuisance parameters $\hat{\bphi}$ and $\hat{\bbeta}$.
+In the PSW estimation, for a given $\hat{\bphi}$, the final estimator $\hat{\theta}_{\mathrm{PSW}}$ is a function of estimated nuisance parameter $\hat{\blambda}$ while the regression imputation estimator is a function of other estimated nuisance parameter $\hat{\bbeta}$.
 Thus, $\hat{\blambda}$ and $\hat{\bbeta}$ are in one-to-one correspondence with each other through the following estimating equation: